insios/smarthost/README.md

 # INSIOS/smarthost

-A smarthost is an MTA (Mail Transfer Agent), or mail relay via which third parties can send emails and have them forwarded to the recipient's email servers.
+A smarthost is a Mail Transfer Agent (MTA) or mail relay that allows third parties to send emails, which are then forwarded to the recipient's email servers.

 ## Description

-This image allows you to run your own smarthost (smtp relay) for delivering emails from your websites and applications (transactional emails, subscriptions, notifications etc), IOT devices (printers/scanners, sensors etc) and any other SMTP clients.
+This image allows you to run your own smarthost (SMTP relay) service for delivering emails from your websites and applications (such as transactional emails, subscriptions, notifications etc.) as well as from IoT devices (like printers, scanners, sensors etc.) and any other SMTP clients.

-Once started, the container will listen on standard submission port 587 and additional port 586 with PROXY protocol support.
+Once started, the container will listen on the standard submission port 587, as well as on port 586 with PROXY protocol support.

 Supported features:
     [STARTTLS](https://en.wikipedia.org/wiki/STARTTLS),